Are We Truly in the End Times?

 (pp. 420-421).
 Kindle Edition.

-A few Sicarii survivors managed to flee to the Herodian stronghold of Masada.
+A few Zealot survivors managed to flee to the Herodian stronghold of Masada.
 They, in turn, were also besieged by Titus.
-When his forces finally broke through into the fortress, they found the inhabitants had all committed suicide rather than allow themselves to be slaughtered, tortured, and/or enslaved.
+When his forces finally broke through into the fortress, they found the inhabitants had all committed suicide rather than allow themselves to be crucified, otherwise tortured, and/or enslaved.

-Israel literally ceased to exist from that moment until its rebirth as a modern nation in May 1948.
+Israel literally ceased to exist as a nation from that moment until its rebirth in May 1948.

 Both Josephus and other secular historians of that day attested the destruction of Jerusalem was one of the most horrific events in recorded human history.
 It completely rocked the Roman Empire.